threefoldtech/tfgrid-sdk-go/grid-cli/docs/vm.md

 - memory: memory size in GB (default 1).
 - rootfs: root filesystem size in GB (default 2).
 - ygg: assign yggdrasil ip for VM (default true).
+- gpus: assign alist of gpus to VM. note: setting this without the node option will fail.

 Example: